martinhild/CS50-my-solutions/project/README.md

 Here, users can start a new drive.
 After entering the start data and pressing the Drive button, the trip begins.
 The STOP button ends the trip.
 After entering the arrival data, the trip can be saved in the SQL database with the SAVE button.
 There are graphical UI elements for date and time that can be accessed via buttons next to the text field.
 Users can manually enter the mileage or use the camera symbol to initiate text recognition to scan the mileage.
-It saves the trips in an SQL database using the MyDatabaseHelper helper class.
+Trips are saved in a SQLite database using the MyDatabaseHelper helper class.

 #### OcrActivity: